ShoaibBadhe/RoadCast/README.md

 I have added photos of output and used phpmyadmin and phppgadmin for mysql and postgresql respectively.

 Note .
-Create a folder 'templates'and move html files in that folder as shown in the image attached to get output.
+Create a folder 'templates'and move html files in that folder to get output.